Naruto0-sudoy/repo/Common-porting-problems.md

 - The Termux build system uses [termux-elf-cleaner](https://github.com/termux/termux-elf-cleaner) to strip away unused ELF entries causing the above mentioned linker warnings.

-- Symbol versioning is supported only as of Android 6.0, so is stripped away.

-- `DT_RPATH`, the list of directories where the linker should look for shared libraries is not supported, so is stripped away.
+- `DT_RPATH`, the list of directories where the linker should look for shared libraries is not supported, so is stripped away. `DT_RUNPATH` should be used instead (supported since Android 7.0).

-- `DT_RUNPATH`, the same as above but looked at after `LD_LIBRARY_PATH`, is supported only from Android 7.0, so is stripped away.

 - Symbol visibility when opening shared libraries using `dlopen()` works differently.
 On a normal linker, when an executable linking against a shared